2025 Fall Fish Rescue on the Upper Deschutes near Lava Island

-Lava Island Fish Rescue – Mid-October
+Lava Island Fish Rescue – Planned for Friday, October 17 - Sunday, October 19

 Each fall, as irrigation districts reduce flows in the Upper Deschutes to refill Wickiup Reservoir, side channels near Lava Island Falls run dry.
 This leaves thousands of fish stranded.